kosctelecom/horus/doc/horus-query.1.md

 -p, --print-query

 :   Prints the json request (as it would be sent to the agent) before executing it.

+--prune

+:   Prunes result to keep only metrics to be exported to kafka

 -r, --request